zer0Trac3/kaliwiki/tools/aircrack-ng_suite/aireplay-ng.md

               The fake authentication attack allows you  to  perform  the  two types  of  WEP  authentication (Open System and Shared Key) plus associate with the access point (AP).
-This  is  useful  is  only useful  when you need an associated MAC address in various aireâ€ play-ng attacks and there is currently no associated client.
+This  is  useful  is  only useful  when you need an associated MAC address in various aire play-ng attacks and there is currently no associated client.
 It should  be  noted  that  the fake authentication attack does NOT generate any ARP packets.
 Fake authentication cannot be used  to